elfkuzco/elfkuzco.github.io/_posts/2025-09-02-Google-Summer-of-Code-2025.markdown

 - relying on `subprocess.run` calls to perform actions such as verification of authentication messages
 - query parameters that contained special characters crashing server (<a href="https://github.com/openzim/zimfarm/issues/1131" target="_blank">#1131</a>)
 - crashes in user creation when fields that should be required (like an email address) were missing <a href="https://github.com/openzim/zimfarm/issues/1058" target="_blank">#1058</a>
-- UI inconsistencies that caused buttons to remain active even when no changes were pending (<a href="https://github.com/openzim/zimfarm/issues/994" target="_blank">#994</a>)
+- UI inconsistencies that caused buttons to remain active even when no changes were pending in the recipe editor (<a href="https://github.com/openzim/zimfarm/issues/994" target="_blank">#994</a>)
 - ZIM metadata values not being escaped properly (<a href="https://github.com/openzim/zimfarm/issues/1203" target="_blank">#1203</a>)

 Aside from the library switches and upgrades, the reengineering introduced significant features including but not limited to: